MariosGiouv/GA-LF-ANC-CompoundSources/README.md

 noise source, the third channel.
 A 1/3-octave band filter is applied to the microphone input signal, to not disorientate the evolution convergence in the presence of a possible event of external sound disturbance.

-*Note1:* There is no need for a reference signal or correlation with the error signal.
+*Note 1:* There is no need for a reference signal or correlation with the error signal.
 The proposed ANC system is independent of transfer functions between sources and error sensors.

-*Note2:* If more control sources are added, then the corresponding control signals should be given in *play_rec_fun()*.
+*Note 2:* If more control sources are added, then the corresponding control signals should be given in *play_rec_fun()*.

-*Note3:* You can use conventional sub-woofers in multipole/compound configurations.
+*Note 3:* You can use conventional sub-woofers in multipole/compound configurations.

-*Note4:* The *print(sd.query_devices())* shows the audio [I, O] tags that should be put in *sd.default.device*.
+*Note 4:* The *print(sd.query_devices())* shows the audio [I, O] tags that should be put in *sd.default.device*.

+*Note 5:* The *ampl* and *ampl_noise* are set so that the recording level at the measurement point is equal, at the beginning.

+*Note 6:* From query_devices(), insert the proper audio stream I/O tags of your system.
+The two tags are the same for ASIO drivers

 [1] *Gad, A.F.
 PyGAD: An Intuitive Genetic Algorithm Python Library. arXiv 2021, arXiv:2106.06158.